fChristenson/My-life-as-a-programmer/README.md

 > I enjoy programming but I am not creative and have a crippling fear of failure and asking for help.
 Should I try a different career?

-> I'm a computer science major.
-Am I supposed to spend all my spare time coding?

 > I am 26 and started learning programming.
 I feel like am so late and there's no way that I can achieve anythin at this point.
 Should I give up?

 > What would happen if all software engineers/ programmers in the world were equally skillful and talented?